 Of the 178 people who were invited 100 (56%) agreed to participate.
 The mean age of the participants was 44.8 (SD 13.4) years.
 Consenters were more often female than non-consenters (66% versus 45%) and of younger age (mean age: 46.6 versus 53.4).
 Seventy-nine patients (79%) answered the questionnaires before the first treatment session, and 15 (15%) answered it afterwards (for 6 patients the time point before/after first treatment was not documented).
 There were 43 lower back, 28 neck, 14 shoulder and 15 hip/knee patients.
 Eight patients (8%) received the treatment due to previous surgery.
 More details on the characteristics of the study population are given in Table II.

-Descriptive analysis of baseline and follow-up scores
+Descriptive analysis of initial and follow-up scores

 The follow up questionnaires sent to the patients at T1 and T2 were returned by 83% and 80% of the participants, respectively.
 Non-responders at T1 and T2 did not differ noticeably from responders considering gender and age.
 The median time interval between T0 and T1 was 4 (IQR 5) days and between T0 and T2 57 (IQR 15) days.
 With 0% of patients having an MSK-HQ total score of 0 points and 1% with the maximal score of 56 points no floor or ceiling effects were observed.
 The mean MSK-HQ score for the total sample and per pain site are presented in Table II and Table III.